anyone-can-cook/educ152/educ152_outline.md

     - homework assigned:
       - come up w/ research questions
       - identify data sources and variables
-1. in class ?
+1. Dveloping research questions, construct validity, internal and external validity concerns
-    - homework assignment
+    - homework assigned:
       - revise research question and data sources based on feedback from instructor

-1.
+1. Choosing analysis sample
-1.
+1. Choosing variables to represent concepts
-1.
+1. ....

-1.
+Paper due during finals week

-1.
+## Tentative course topics and schedule

-11. [finals week] final paper due
+Warnings: this is simultaneously over-detailed and a bit hap-hazardly organized.
+I was trying to make sure I didn't miss things but also not put too much in a single week.

-# course topics [ozan's section]
+Note: In most weeks, lecture/group work will include learning and applying new skills in $R$

 1. Introduction
     - syllabus